Drosophila melanogaster: Olfaction

+Locomotion

 Walking

 Like many other hexapod insects, Drosophila typically walk using a tripod gait.
 This means that three of the legs swing together while the other three remain stationary, or in stance.
-Variability around the tripod configuration appears to be continuous, meaning that flies do not exhibit distinct transitions between different gaits.
-At fast walking speeds (15–30 mm/s), the walking configuration is mostly tripod (3 legs in stance), but at low walking speeds (0–15 mm/s), flies are more likely to have four or five legs in stance.
+Specifically, the middle leg moves in phase with the contralateral front and hind legs.
+However, variability around the tripod configuration exists along a continuum, meaning that flies do not exhibit distinct transitions between different gaits.
+At fast walking speeds, the walking configuration is mostly tripod (three legs in stance), but at slower walking speeds, flies are more likely to have four (tetrapod) or five legs in stance (wave).
 These transitions may help to optimize static stability.
 Because flies are so small, inertial forces are negligible compared with the elastic forces of their muscles and joints or the viscous forces of the surrounding air.

-In addition to stability, the robustness of a walking gait is also thought to be important in determining the gait of a fly at a particular walking speed.
-Robustness refers to how much offset in the timing of a legs stance can be tolerated before the fly becomes statically unstable.
-For instance, a robust gait may be particularly important when traversing uneven terrain, as it may cause unexpected disruptions in leg coordination.
-Using a robust gait would help the fly maintain stability in this case.
-Analyses suggest that Drosophila may exhibit a compromise between the most stable and most robust gait at a given walking speed.

 Flight

 Flies fly via straight sequences of movement interspersed by rapid turns called saccades.
-During these turns, a fly is able to rotate 90° in less than 50 milliseconds.
+During these turns, a fly is able to rotate 90 degrees in less than 50 milliseconds.

 Characteristics of Drosophila flight may be dominated by the viscosity of the air, rather than the inertia of the fly body, but the opposite case with inertia as the dominant force may occur.
 However, subsequent work showed that while the viscous effects on the insect body during flight may be negligible, the aerodynamic forces on the wings themselves actually cause fruit flies' turns to be damped viscously.